marksmccann/modality/README.md

 Built with Javascript's Module pattern, Modality can be extended to meet your requirements.
 You can even get the instance of a modal and invoke it's methods on demand.

 ## Features
-* Both jQuery and JavaScript-Only versions
+* Both jQuery and javascript-only versions
 * Works in all modern browsers
   * jQuery: IE 6+
   * JS-Only: IE 8+